Forgot Password

 • India (close to the Himalayan range)

-• Bhutan (east of Everest region)
+• Bhutan (east of the Everest region)

 This strategic location makes Everest part of one of the most geographically and culturally diverse regions in the world.

-How to Reach Mount Everest?
+How to Reach Mount Everest from the Nepal Side?

 Reaching Mount Everest is an adventure in itself.
-Due to its remote location in the Himalayas, there are no direct roads to the base of the mountain from the Nepal side.
+Due to its remote location in the Himalayas, there are no direct roads to the base of the highest mountain from the Nepal side.

 Step 1: Fly to Kathmandu